LivniGuy/open-lakehouse-workshop-jan2025/Modules/Module 01 - Table Migration/README.md

-#  MODULE 01 - Table Migration Overview
+#  MODULE 01 - Table Migration

-## Migrating Tables to Iceberg and Querying Multiple Table Formats (Summary)
+## Migrating Tables to Iceberg and Querying Multiple Table Formats

 This module covers migrating tables to Iceberg format on the Cloudera Data Platform (CDP) and combining Iceberg and Hive tables in queries.
 Iceberg offers advantages like efficient data management and faster queries.